CloudCannon/cloudcannon-snippets/snippet-maker/README.md

 Run `npm i snippet-maker` in your project.

-Create a `.snippets.toml` file in the project.
+Create a `.snippet.toml` file in the project.

 Run `npx snippet-maker` in your project.